AlbericTrancart/spacexstats/README.md

 Remember, when you stop working on the project you can stop the Vagrant box with `vagrant halt`.
 You can delete it with `vagrant destroy`.

+### Working on the project

+When editing JS, CSS, etc files, you'll use gulp to compile these assets.
+On your Vagrant machine, you just have to run `npm start`.

+`php artisan cache:clear` clears the laravel cache, useful after db changes that you want to see reflected immediately.
+May affect site performance as cache is rebuilt. `php artisan view:clear` clears the cache for the views.

+### Deploying

+Deployment is done via SFTP using WinSCP (only works from windows currently).

+1. Modify **sftp_deploy_example.txt** with your SFTP connection info (username, password, rsa key) and save the file as **sftp_deploy.txt**.
+2. In the command prompt, simply type `deploy` and all files will be copied to the server

 ### Manual setup How-to
 #### Prereqs
 - PHP 5.3 or above